 New Roots is a mentoring and peer-to-peer support programme for people from a BAME background interested in entrepreneurship.
 New Roots will support 20 people with access to the resources, networks, and expertise needed to transform their ideas into thriving enterprises and careers.

 New Roots is a free programme in partnership with GoDaddy.

-People who come from a BAME background
+People from a BAME background

 Anyone with a great idea for a business that they want to grow

 We’ve chosen our amazing New Roots Cohort for 2020!
 Check out the participants profiles here to get to know them and the ideas they want to develop.

 We are offering 1-1 mentoring to support participants in developing their business idea.
 These sessions will play an important role in identifying and pursuing medium to long-term professional goals and help mentees to break through the barriers to entrepreneurship.

 We are offering various capacity building workshops to give participants the foundation to start their business, and develop their skills.
 Topics range from defining mission and values, business models and writing a business plan, financial planning, impact measurement, building a website, marketing, SEO, social media, and more.

 We are offering participants several peer-to-peer learning opportunities with each other through the programme, and our extended network through a free Hub30 membership giving them access to all the events and support we offer our community of entrepreneurs at the Impact Hub King’s Cross and globally through our Community App.

 We are delighted to share with you New Roots’ Impact Report!
 Find out about the inspiring ways in which this programme has supported refugees and people from migrant communities achieve their professional goals.